Public Pier — No Fishing License Required

 My first visit to this pier took place on a sultry summer night in the mid-1970s.
 I was visiting southern California with my family, shepherding my wife and kids to the “must see” tourist spots during the day, and making short excursions to the local piers during the morning and evening hours.
 Much to my surprise, anglers at this pier were using drop-lights to fish.
 These lights consisted of a heavy electrical cord with a plug at one end and a light with a reflector at the other end.
 Fishermen would plug their lights into the electrical outlets located on the pier’s overhead lights.
 They would then lower their cords and lights down so that the drop-lights were just above the surface of the water.
 Inevitably, small fish such as anchovies and smelt were attracted to the lights and would swarm near the top of the water.
 Every so often a larger fish would approach, the small fish would scatter and disappear, and then, a few moments later, fish would reappear.
 Anglers, using light lines and small baits, were catching their share of the larger fish.

-Even without drop-lights, I’ve generally caught some type of fish whenever I’ve visited the pier.
+Nevertheless, even without drop-lights, I’ve generally caught some type of fish whenever I’ve visited the pier.
 The pier receives heavy use from anglers and, with the exception or “red tide” occurrences, almost always yields some fish.

 Horn Shark caught in 2005